 As at the date of the accompanying Notice of Meeting, the Company's authorized capital consists of an unlimited number of common shares without par value.
 All common shares in the capital of the Company carry the right to one vote.
-Shareholders registered as of April 16, 2024 are entitled to attend the Meeting via webcast and vote at the Meeting.
+Shareholders registered as of April 29, 2025, are entitled to attend the Meeting via webcast and vote at the Meeting.

-As of April 16, 2024, there were 93,266,369 Common Shares issued and outstanding.
+As of April 29, 2025, there were 101,167,684 Common Shares issued and outstanding.
 Shareholders who wish to be represented by proxy at the Meeting must, to entitle the person appointed by the Proxy to attend and vote, deliver their Proxies at the place and within the time set forth in the notes to the Proxy.

-To the knowledge of the directors and executive officers of the Company, as of April 16, 2024, no person or company beneficially owns, directly or indirectly, or exercises control or direction over, directly or indirectly, 10% or more of the issued and outstanding Common Shares except for the following:
+To the knowledge of the directors and executive officers of the Company, the persons who, or companies which, beneficially own, or control or direct, directly or indirectly, shares carrying 10% or more of the voting rights attached to all outstanding shares of the Company are:

-Shareholder Number of Shares Percentage of Issued Capital Greenstone Resources L.P. and its 25,565,822 27.41% affiliates, Greenstone Resources II L.P. and Greenstone Co-Investment No. 1 (Coro) L.P. (collectively, "Greenstone") Affiliates of Tembo Capital Mining 10,173,905 10.91% GP Limited, including Ndovu Capital XIV B.V. (collectively, "Tembo")
+Shareholder Number of Shares Percentage of Issued Capital Greenstone Resources L.P. and its affiliates, Greenstone Resources II L.P. and Greenstone Co-Investment No. 1 (Coro) L.P. (collectively, "Greenstone") 25,565,822 25.27% Assore International Holdings Ltd. 15,142,210 14.99%